| Copyright | Alexander Ignatyev 2016 |

 Calculate Equatorial Coordinates of the Sun with the given SunDetails at the given JulianDate.

-It is recommended to use j2010SunDetails
+It is recommended to use j2010SunDetails as a first parameter.

 sunPosition2 :: JulianDate -> EquatorialCoordinates1 Source #